dart-lang/site-www/src/faq.md

 ### Q. Is Dart single-threaded on the web?

-Dart is *mostly* single-threaded on the web.
+Dart is *mostly* single-threaded on the web, since web apps cannot use isolates.
-Web apps can use concurrency features like async-await, futures, and streams, but not isolates.
-Web apps can use [web workers][] in place of isolates, but with differing capabilities.
-For more information, see the [Concurrency in Dart](/guides/language/concurrency) page.
+To run code concurrently, web apps use [web workers][] instead.
+Web workers lack the ease and efficiency of isolates, and have different capabilities and restrictions.
+To learn more, see the
+[Concurrency in Dart](/guides/language/concurrency) page.

 {% comment %}